ml-research/learning-by-self-explaining/README.md

 ![Learning by Self-Explaining (LSX)](figures/main_fig.png "Learning by Self-Explaining")

-This repo contains the code for both the CNN-LSX and NeSy-LSX experiments.
+This repo contains the code for both the CNN-LSX, NeSy-LSX and VLM-LSX experiments.

-Concerning the VLM-LSX instantiation we refer to the following repo and corresponding paper: [ILLUME](https://github.com/ml-research/ILLUME).

 Disclaimer: this repository is an agglomerate of multiple repositories and from several projects.
 It is therefore missing a global structure and might be buggy in terms of requirements etc (please don't hate me).